harmonydata/harmonyapi/README.md

 A deployment script for Microsoft Azure is provided in `build_deploy.sh`.

 There is also a Github Action script to deploy to Azure in `../.github/workflows/`.

+The deployed Harmony uses an Azure Function to run spaCy, available in the repository here: https://github.com/harmonydata/spacyfunctionapp

 # Getting started